mattlinares/mattlinares.github.io/_posts/2024-04-29-escape-the-digital.md

 Take this opportunity to build a more digitally-independent you.

-For more info or to join our next retreat on May 31st 2024 [just send us an email](mailto:matthewlinares@protonmail.com?subject=I want to Escape the Digital).
+For more info or to join our next retreat on May 31st 2024 [just send us an email](mailto:matthewlinares@protonmail.com?subject=I want to Escape the Digital) and we'll book you in!

 <hr><hr>